Dressing for work is not exactly rocket science, but some people struggle with their fashion choices every morning.

 Think origami when it comes to choosing clothes - the silhouette should be structural and clean, free of frilly details such as ruffles and anything else that sticks out at funny angles.

 Colours are acceptable at the office, and a good rule of thumb is to avoid neon hues and stick to primary colours such as yellow, red and blue.

 As for patterns, go for classic ones such as stripes, checks and polka dots.
 Abstract prints can work too, provided that the colour palette is limited to three different colours - any more would be too colourful and distracting.

-Besides these basics, I have put together some tips below which would be applicable to most individuals regardless of style preferences.
+Besides these basics, I have put together some tips below which would applicable across most individuals regardless of their style preferences.

 Some classic three-colour combinations include: red, white and blue; white, brown and dark green; and white, grey and maroon.